Which Student Loans Are Available for Graduate Students?

 One benefit of a private loan though is that you might get a better interest rate.
 Federal loans are a product of fixed criteria.
 They don’t really look at you as a person but as a student.
 A private lender may take into account your good credit.
 Federal loans also typically don’t have a statute of limitations.
 This means that your debt may not be forgiven if you default.
 (This is separate from student loan forgiveness based on income.)
 Private loans may also tend to offer more flexible refinancing options.

-6 Factors You Should Look for in A Grad School Loan
+6 Factors You Should Look for in A Graduate School Student Loans

 We can’t stress enough how different lenders can be — even when they’re offering the same loan.
 Even lenders offering federal loans may each have their own rules and expectations.
 See what you should look for before you start applying: